Updated: Sep 12

 Standard 2.11 of the Rules of Procedure specifies that disbarment or actual dismissal is an effective punishment for convictions connected to moral turpitude.
 Note that when assessing discipline, the Bar may take mitigating and aggravating circumstances into account:

-Other crimes that demands discipline for California lawyers
+Other crimes that demand discipline for California lawyers

 The investigation into belief should not conclude even though there is no discovery of moral turpitude.
 If the prosecution includes "other misconduct warranting discipline," an attorney will also be prosecuted.